roboshoes/grunt-bake/README.md

 ### Continues Development

-For ease of development just add the the `bake` task to your watch list.
+For ease of development just add the `bake` task to your watch list.
 The static page will be baked everytime you change the template.

 ```javascript
 watch: {